joana54/fake-database-generator/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`).
 4. Push to the branch (`git push origin feature/your-feature-name`).
 5. Open a Pull Request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----

-This README provides all the necessary information to understand, set up, and use the project.
-It also gives contributors guidelines on how they can participate.